Boosting Search Engines with Interactive Agents: Conclusion

 \section{Conclusion}

-Learning to search is an aspiring goal for AI, touching on key challenges in NLU and ML, with broad societal potential for information accessibility.
-Our paper provides two main contributions.
+Learning to search sets an aspiring goal for AI, touching on key challenges in NLU and ML, with far reaching consequences for making the world's knowledge more accessible.
+Our paper provides the following contributions.
 First, we open up the area of search session research to supervised language modeling.
-Second, we provide evidence for the ability of RL to discover successful search policies in a challenging task, characterized by sparse rewards and a high-dimensional, compositional action space.
+Second, we provide evidence for the ability of RL to discover successful search policies in a task characterized by multi-step episodes, sparse rewards and a high-dimensional, compositional action space.
+Lastly, we show how the search process can be modeled via transparent, interpretable machine actions that build on principled and well-established results in IR and NLU.

-Our findings agree with a long-standing tradition in psychology that argues against radical behaviorism -- i.e., pure reinforcement-driven learning, from \emph{tabula rasa} -- for language~\citep{chomsky-on-skinner}.
+Our findings seem to agree with a long-standing tradition in psychology that argues against radical behaviorism -- i.e., pure reinforcement-driven learning, from \emph{tabula rasa} -- for language~\citep{chomsky-on-skinner}.
 RL agents require a remarkable share of hard-wired domain knowledge.
-LM-based agents are more powerful, but they need abundant task-specific data for fine tuning.
-Supplied with the right inductive bias, supervised and RL search agents prove surprisingly effective.
-Different architectures learn different policies, suggesting broad possibilities in the design space for future work.
+LM-based agents are easier to put to use, because they rely on massive pre-training and abundant task-specific data for fine tuning.
+Supplied with the right inductive bias, LM and RL search agents prove surprisingly effective.
+Different architectures learn different, complementary, policies, suggesting broad possibilities in the design space for future work.